GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

                         Batch size of the data means number of records wanted to insert in one round trip into JDBC Table
   --gcs.jdbc.output.url GCS.JDBC.OUTPUT.URL
-                        JDBC Driver URL to connect with consisting of username and passwprd as well
+                        JDBC Driver URL to connect with consisting of username and passwprd as well --gcs.jdbc.numpartitions  GCS.JDBC.NUMPARTITIONS
+                        The maximum number of partitions that can be used for parallelism in table writing.
+Default set to 10
 ```

 ## Required JAR files